Bangkok: Culture

 The culture of Bangkok reflects its position as Thailand's centre of wealth and modernisation.
 The city has long been the portal of entry of Western concepts and material goods, which have been adopted and blended with Thai values to various degrees by its residents.
 This is most evident in the lifestyles of the expanding middle class.
 Conspicuous consumption serves as a display of economic and social status, and shopping centres are popular weekend hangouts.
-Ownership of electronics and consumer products such as mobile phones is ubiquitous.
-This has been accompanied by a degree of secularism, as religion's role in everyday life has rather diminished.
-Although such trends have spread to other urban centres, and, to a degree, the countryside, Bangkok remains at the forefront of social change.

 A distinct feature of Bangkok is the ubiquity of street vendors selling goods ranging from food items to clothing and accessories.
 It has been estimated that the city may have over 100,000 hawkers.
 While the BMA has authorised the practice in 287 sites, the majority of activity in another 407 sites takes place illegally.
 Although they take up pavement space and block pedestrian traffic, many of the city's residents depend on these vendors for their meals, and the BMA's efforts to curb their numbers have largely been unsuccessful.

 In 2015, however, the BMA, with support from the National Council for Peace and Order (Thailand's ruling military junta), began cracking down on street vendors in a bid to reclaim public space.
 Many famous market neighbourhoods were affected, including Khlong Thom, Saphan Lek, and the flower market at Pak Khlong Talat.
 Nearly 15,000 vendors were evicted from 39 public areas in 2016.
 While some applauded the efforts to focus on pedestrian rights, others have expressed concern that gentrification would lead to the loss of the city's character and adverse changes to people's way of life.